Print

 Description

-Sweet potatoes make a great base for falafel – in combination with fresh hummus a delicious meal everyone will love!
+Sweet potatoes make a great base for falafel – in combination with some freshly made hummus this turns into a delicious meal everyone will love!
+It’s so good!

 Ingredients